-In the coming year we will continue our efforts to reduce the percentage of alcoholrelated injuries and fatalities to under 30%.
-Another challenge we face is keeping our seat belt usage rate at 85%.
-We are now at 82.15%, and are facing our toughest percentage of people to "win over": those that are high-risk drivers, males, ages 16 to 35 years old.
-Additionally, the usage rate is difficult to maintain with a secondary enforcement seat belt law.
+In the coming year we will continue our efforts to reduce the percentage of alcohol-related injuries and fatalities to under 30%.
+Another challenge we face is keeping our seatbelt usage rate at 85% or above.
+At the current rate of 85%, we are facing our toughest percentage of people to "win over": those that are high-risk drivers, males, ages 16 to 35 years old.
+Additionally, the usage rate is difficult to maintain with a secondary enforcement seatbelt law.

 West Virginians are well known worldwide for their volunteerism.
 It is that spirit of cooperation that lends to the overall success of a comprehensive Highway Safety Program in the Mountain State.
 We value our partners who have joined our staff's committed effort in carrying out the mission of the GHSP and who work diligently to make a difference in saving lives.
-Our valued partners include the National Highway Traffic Safety Administration (NHTSA), the Federal Highway Administration
+Our valued partners include the National Highway Traffic Safety Administration (NHTSA), the Federal Highway Administration (FHWA), and the Federal Motor Carrier Safety Administration (FMCSA), who provide invaluable leadership and technical assistance.
+Other state agencies, such as the West Virginia State Police, the West Virginia Department of Transportation, the West Virginia Office of Emergency Services, the West Virginia Prosecuting Attorneys Institute, West Virginia University, and Marshall University support our mission and provide a variety of resources to our program.